Welcome to today's edition of the Rush 24-7 podcast.

 And this is another Obama success story.

-And later the federal government imposed restrictions on the bonuses of top executives at banks and other financial institutions that took TARP money.
+And later, the federal government imposed restrictions on the bonuses of top executives at banks and other financial institutions that took TARP money.

-Also gets 10% of the profits of the St. Louis branch of Centre in 2008 that amounted to about $750,000 for Davis, so he made over a million dollars.
+Don Davis, president of Central Bank in St. Louis, is paid $350,000 a year, also gets 10% of the profits of the St. Louis branch of Centru in 2008 that amounted to about $750,000 for Davis.

-He said TARP doesn't like me getting that.
+He said, TARP doesn't like me getting that.

-The government doesn't like me getting this.
+TARP, the government, the government doesn't like me getting this.

-The comments at the end of this article indicate this is a good guy who did not want any TARP money, but like the CEO of Wells Fargo was forced to take TARP money.
+The comments at the end of this article indicate this is a good guy who did not want any TARP money, but like the CEO of Wells Fargo, was forced to take TARP money.

 So why is this a success story?